Offtopic - SaaS ROI Explained and why On-Prem is a bad idea (for most)

 • They raise 900 million support tickets to us, not about eramba, about their infrastructure making a waste of their and our time.

-Why SaaS is CHEAPER?
-On-Prem cost structure involves:
+Why SaaS is cheaper?:

-• Our SaaS infrastructure is layers and duplicated.
+• Infrastructure costs.
+Our SaaS infrastructure is layers and duplicated.
 In AWS terms this means two zones within a single region.
 This requires at least: 1 x WAF, 1 x LB, 2 x EC2, 1 RDS (cluster), Multiple EBSs, Backup Service from AWS, S3, Etc. To all that, include network traffic, storage costs, Etc. You are looking at least 250-300 EUR / Month.
 That alone is %100-%110 of our SaaS fee (bear in mind our fee includes 2500 EUR of software)

 Note: If you run all that in a single EC2 exposed to Internet it will be cheaper.
 Of course.
 You can run eramba on a Playstation as well, but let’s compare apples to apples.

 • Your IT teams will need to upgrade the underlying infrastructure.
 That will require some 10-20 upgrades a year.
 Same as above.
+Add this to the on-prem bill.

 • Skills - now to run the setup above you need to understand Linux, AWS, Dockers, Backups, Etc. You also need to understand how eramba works.
 Those skills costs money and we know for a fact, many of our customers do not have them.
 Building a house without skills is possible but the result will be questionable.